doclanda/.github/README.md

 # .github

-Community health files for the @Rocketseat organization 👋🏻
+Community health files for the @Doclanda organization 👋🏻